Discover how CoHost can improve marketing performance

 However, make sure when comparing your show to another, there are similarities:

-• They’re in the same industry
+• Your shows are in the same niche

 • They have a similar target audience